 Many atheists I know will readily acknowledge the existence of transcendent, objective moral laws.
-In my last post, I described several of these objective moral absolutes by simply adding the short expression, “for the fun of it” to any list of moral actions:
+As an atheist myself, I spent many years enforcing laws as a police office, and I believed these laws represented more than simply the cultural norms of my state.
+I was convinced that they reflected objective moral truths about the nature of reality.
+In another post, I described several of these objective moral absolutes by simply adding the short expression, “for the fun of it” to any list of moral actions:

 It’s never OK to steal “for the fun of it”